 Koupal said what started as a Finals Week program will continue to meet student needs.
-A recent CSU student survey showed therapy dog sessions were the third most popular event students attend in the CSU.
+A recent CSU student survey showed therapy dog sessions were the third most popular reason students come to the CSU.

 “We’ve had as many as 300 students show up for an evening session,” Koupal said.
 “It’s been an outstanding program.”